-Diversity Recruitment and Your Employer Brand
+Diversity Recruitment and Your Company Brand

 - 86 percent of job seekers say they factor an employer’s reputation on DEI in their job search.